AMP-NCS/DBT-Snowflake/models/dbt_doc_blocks.md

 Flag indicating if the transaction was refunded.
 {% enddocs %}

-{% docs LOCATION_ID %}
-Unique identifier for each location.
-{% enddocs %}

-{% docs TENANT_ID %}
-External identifier for the tenant to which the location belongs.
-{% enddocs %}

-{% docs LOCATION_NAME %}
-Human-readable name of the location.
-{% enddocs %}

-{% docs LOCATION_INTERNAL_NAME %}
-Internal system name used for identifying the location.
-{% enddocs %}

 {% docs LOCATION_IS_FRANCHISE %}
 Boolean flag indicating if the location is a franchise.
 {% enddocs %}